Quantum-Optics-LKB/xp2nlse-ml/README.md

 These images will be augmented by 33 with different noises and fringes.
 At the end of this process your array will be of shape (33 * `number_of_n2` * `number_of_isat`, 3, `resolution_training`, `resolution_training`)
 ### Augmentations
-Once the augmentations are done the array goes to training.
+Once the augmentations are done, the array goes to training.

 ### Training
 In training the batches will be distorded on the spot using different transforms.